 Assistant Professor in the Department of Germanic Languages and Literature

 My main areas of research are German literary modernism, German-Jewish culture, Weimar cinema, and Austrian literature.
-My manuscript, Kafka and Noise: The Discovery of Cinematic Sound in Literary Modernism, will appear with Northwestern University Press in January 2019.
+My book, Kafka and Noise: The Discovery of Cinematic Sound in Literary Modernism, appeared with Northwestern University Press in 2019.
 In this intermedial study I demonstrate that the role of noise in Kafka's writings is best understood through the theory and practice of film sound.
 In my next project I will examine the twentieth-century East European German-Jewish novel, or Galizienroman, as a modernist form.
 I will explore the relationship of tradition and modernity, as well as questions of modernist form and style, in authors such as Joseph Roth, Soma Morgenstern, and H. W. Katz.
-Recent courses I have taught include German film (undergraduate), Surveillance & Society (first-year seminar), and "'Mensch ohne Welt': Twentieth-Century German-Jewish Literature" (graduate).
+Recent courses I have taught include Stories of Entrapment (upper-level undergraduate course in German), Surveillance & Society (first-year seminar), and "'Mensch ohne Welt': Twentieth-Century German-Jewish Literature" (graduate).

 - Ph.D., Princeton University 2010